|

 balance all of the various competing interests in reaching a fair and

+reasonable resolution of this vastly important litigation.
 As we noted in EDF I, "The scope and

 technical complexity of issues concerning water resource management are